33 Things To Do with Los Angeles Babies Before They Turn 1

 20. Visit an indoor playground

-When the weather is nice, it’s great to be outside, for sure.
-Sometimes, however, it’s too hot, or you just want to be somewhere easy and confined.
+When the weather is nice, it’s great to be outside.
+Sometimes, however, it’s too hot, or you want to be somewhere easy and confined.
 If your little one has an older sibling, it’s nice to head somewhere that suits both kids.
-Under the Sea is a favorite on the Westside with both small activities for babies and bouncers for bigger kids.
-On the Eastside check out The Magical Playground.
-In the Valley, we love the new My Little Paris.
-Or really any of these wonderful indoor playgrounds.
+Under the Sea is a favorite on the Westside, with small activities for babies and bouncers for bigger kids.
+On the Eastside, check out PlayLab.
+In the Valley, we love My Little Paris.

 Waiting for the other parachute to drop...
 Photo by the author

-Start getting baby used to the water by signing her up for inexpensive group classes or private lessons, or check out this list of mommy and me swim classes.
-We did The Rose Bowl aquatic center, but most LA county pools offer classes as well.
-It’s important to get SoCal kids water safe as young as possible, as there are so many beach and pool parties in their future.
+Start getting baby used to the water by signing her up for inexpensive group classes or private lessons.
+We did The Rose Bowl aquatic center, but most LA county pools offer classes.
+SoCal kids need to get water safe as early as possible, as there many beach and pool parties in their future.
 (Lucky kids!)

 23. Hear a story at your local library or bookstore

-Most libraries have storytimes, and some bookstores do, too.
+Most libraries have storytime, and some bookstores do, too.
 I love the ones at Vroman’s and Once Upon a Time.
-All libraries have a children’s section, and a lot of them even have toys and activities.
-Our Altadena Main Library has baskets full of stacking cups, blocks, crayons, chalk, etc, but it's not the only one; we made a list of the 10 best library play areas around LA.
-And, of course, it’s wonderful to sit down and read to your child at any age.
-While many storytimes are on hold still in 2021, some are starting to return; check in with your local bookstore or library to find out if and when it is holding a storytime.
+Libraries have a children’s section, and a lot even have toys and activities.
+Our Altadena Main Library has baskets full of stacking cups, blocks, crayons, chalk, etc, but it's not the only one—we made a list of the 10 best library play areas around LA.

 The Observatory is an iconic spot.
 Photo courtesy of Tiffany Anne